NyxIsBad/discordscripts/README.md

 The repo is currently serving the diff between the `6b9dd01` and `7583133` commits from Sarah's [BD Addons](https://github.com/itmesarah/classchanges/commits/main/discordclasses.js).
 You can use Ames' [implementation script](https://github.com/accrazed/far) to use it with the served .diff files, or you can call replace.py.

 # Structure:
-- `classes_mapping.csv contains` csv data that's for other programs to interpret
+- `classes_mapping.csv` contains csv data that's for other programs to interpret
-- `classes_mapping.diff contains` the above data in .diff format
+- `classes_mapping.diff` contains the above data in .diff format
+- `classes_mapping.txt` contains the above data in a format suitable for syndishanx's website

 # Credits!
 - Massive credit to sarah for keeping a history of the discord js file so this is possible.
 It's probably the one file that can produce a reasonable diff